weblabormx/laravel-front/README.md

 - Install via composer executing `composer require weblabormx/laravel-front`
 - Execute `php artisan front:install` to install all necessary files (Will install configuration file and views)

-**If you have already code and views and you want to continue using the same design as you were using before:**
-- The fields for this package requires of the "Easy JS Library", so please add on the layout on the script section `https://weblabormx.github.io/Easy-JS-Library/library/script.js` (It requires of jquery)
+_Adapt the layout_
+- Add on your layout the code `@yield('after-nav')` as there is where Laravel Front shows the menu
 - Add on your layout the code `@yield('content')` as there is where Laravel Front shows the content of the cruds
 - Add on your layout the code `@yield('sidebar')` as there is where Laravel Front shows the filters on the menu
+- Add on your layout the code `@yield('scripts-footer')` as there is where Laravel Front shows the javascript info
+- Add on the layout the next code `@include('flash::message')`, this will show the success and errors messages
+- This package requires of jquery, so please be sure that its called before executing `@yield('scripts-footer')`
+- You can edit anything on the views published on `views/vendor/front` to adapt to your previous desing.
-- After creating the first front resource using the command `php artisan front:resource {name}`, edit the `App\Front\Resource.php` file and configure the layout view name with the view you are currently using, by default it will show the default front layout.
-This change
+- Edit the `App\Front\Resource.php` file and configure the layout view name that you are currently using (The default value is layouts.app, if you use this layout this step is not necessary)

 ```php
 namespace App\Front;